About Us

 At Confluence Family Therapy, I focus on helping people work through relational conflict and repair patterns that keep them stuck in disconnection.
 This often shows up in the context of grief and loss, trauma, life transitions, betrayal and infidelity, addiction, identity development, and long-standing relational patterns that are hard to shift on your own.

-Before becoming a therapist, I worked with people from over 50 countries in mentoring, coaching, and discipleship roles.
+Before becoming a therapist, I worked in mentoring, coaching, and discipleship roles, working with people from over 50 countries.
 That experience continues to shape how I understand people’s stories, especially the role that culture, context, and life history play in relationships.

-In sessions, I take a collaborative and trauma-informed approach.
+In sessions, I have an interactive and trauma-informed approach.
 I focus on slowing things down enough to understand what is happening beneath the surface, and what might need to shift in order to create healthier connection and more stability in relationships.

 Therapeutic Approaches

-Our approach is grounded in evidence-based and relational therapies that help clients understand patterns, navigate challenges, and move toward healthier ways of relating.
+Our therapeutic approaches draw from evidence-based and relational therapies that help clients understand patterns, navigate challenges, and move toward healthier ways of relating.

 Attachment-Based Therapy